adbar/htmldate/docs/index.rst

 Reach out via the software repository or the `contact page
 <https://adrien.barbaresi.eu/>`_ for inquiries, collaborations, or feedback.

-Extracting and pre-processing web texts to meet the exacting standards is a significant challenge.
-It is often not possible to reliably determine the date of publication or modification using either the URL or the server response.
-For more information:

 .. image:: https://img.shields.io/badge/JOSS-10.21105%2Fjoss.02439-brightgreen
    :target: https://doi.org/10.21105/joss.02439